7orivorian/docs/docs/wraith/usage/listeners.md

     subscriber.registerListener(new ExampleListener());
     ```

-    or directly to an event bus.
+    Or directly to an event bus.
     ```java hl_lines="4"
     EventBus eventBus = new EventBus();